Vision Transformers with Hierarchical Attention: Introduction

-In this paper, we propose \textbf{Hierarchical Multi-Head Self-Attention (H-MHSA)} to make self-attention computation in transformer \textit{flexible} and \textit{efficient}.
-Specifically, we first split an image into patches, each of which is treated in the same way as a token \cite{dosovitskiy2021image}.
-Instead of computing attention across all patches, we further group patches into small grids and compute attention within each grid.
-This step captures local relationships and yields more discriminative local representations.
-Then, we merge these small patches into larger ones, and the merged patches are viewed as new tokens.
-This allows us to directly model global dependencies by calculating self-attention for the new tokens because the number of tokens will be reduced dramatically.
-At last, attentive features from local and global hierarchies are aggregated to obtain powerful features with rich granularities.
-In this way, the proposed H-MHSA can learn both global relationship modeling and fine-grained information.
-Since the attention calculation at each step is only performed for a small number of tokens, we can reduce the computational/space complexity of vision transformer dramatically.
-We empirically observe that this strategy brings us better generalization results.
+To achieve this, we introduce the \textbf{Hierarchical Multi-Head Self-Attention (H-MHSA)}, a novel mechanism that enhances the flexibility and efficiency of self-attention computation in transformers.
+Our methodology begins by segmenting an image into patches, treating each patch akin to a token \cite{dosovitskiy2021image}.
+Rather than computing attention across all patches, we further organize these patches into small grids, performing attention computation within each grid.
+This step is instrumental in capturing local relationships and generating more discriminative local representations.
+Subsequently, we amalgamate these smaller patches into larger ones and treat the merged patches as new tokens, resulting in a substantial reduction in their number.
+This enables the direct modeling of global dependencies by calculating self-attention for the new tokens.
+Ultimately, the attentive features from both local and global hierarchies are aggregated to yield potent features with rich granularities.
+Notably, as the attention calculation at each step is confined to a small number of tokens, our hierarchical strategy mitigates the computational and space complexity of vanilla transformers.
+Empirical observations underscore the efficacy of this hierarchical self-attention mechanism, revealing improved generalization results in our experiments.

 By simply incorporating H-MHSA, we build a family of \textbf{Hierarchical-Attention-based Transformer Networks (HAT-Net)}.
 To evaluate the efficacy of HAT-Net in scene understanding, we experiment HAT-Net for fundamental vision tasks, including image classification, semantic segmentation, object detection, and instance segmentation.
 Experimental results demonstrate that HAT-Net performs favorably against previous backbone networks.
 Note that H-MHSA is based on a very simple and intuitive idea, so H-MHSA is expected to provide a new perspective for the future design of vision transformers.